Cesare Maniago: Minnesota

-Starting in 1974, the fortunes of the Minnesota club sagged and Maniago's play suffered as well.
-After that season Worsley retired, leaving Maniago as the sole experienced goalie on the struggling team.
-After the 1976 season, he was traded to the Vancouver Canucks, for whom he played his two final seasons.
+Starting in 1974, the fortunes of the Minnesota club sagged, as did Maniago's play.
+Worsley's retirement that season left him as the sole experienced goalie on the struggling team.
+After the 1976 season, he was traded to the Vancouver Canucks for his two final seasons.

 Legacy

 Maniago retired with 190 wins in 568 games, recording 30 shutouts and a career 3.27 goals against average, leading Minnesota goaltenders in every meaningful statistical category.
-At the time of his retirement, he was in the top 25 in NHL history in shutouts, fifth in all-time losses and twelfth in all-time games played.

-After his retirement, Maniago served several seasons as the Canucks' goaltender coach.
+At the time of his retirement, Maniago was in the top 25 in NHL history in shutouts, fifth in all-time losses and twelfth in all-time games played.
+Afterward, he served several seasons as the Canucks' goaltender coach.

 Maniago remains second in all-time games played and minutes played in net for the Minnesota/Dallas franchise behind Marty Turco, and is third in wins and shutouts to Ed Belfour and Turco.